satyam12121222/campus-job-backend/README.md

 5. Set the **Start Command** to `npm start`.
 6. Add the environment variables from your `.env` file (e.g. `MONGO_URI` and `JWT_SECRET`) in the Render dashboard.
 7. Deploy the service.
 Render will install dependencies and start the server.
+8. You can also use the provided `render.yaml` for one-click deploy setup.

 ## API Endpoints
 See the code for available endpoints and usage.